 Is H.264 encoding free?

 Yes.
-Upload your video, click Convert, and download the H.264 MP4 — no account required.
-Free usage is limited to 1080p and 200 MB files.
+Upload your video, click Convert, and download the H.264 MP4.
+Public usage is limited to 720p and 200 MB files; account jobs unlock higher limits and production controls.

 H.264 vs H.265 — which is better?